Brehon B. Somervell: World War I

 Somervell traveled to Europe for his two months' graduation leave and was in Paris when World War I broke out.
 Reporting to the U.S. Embassy in Paris for volunteer duty, he became an assistant to the military attaché.
 He took charge of refugee funds and dispensed $1,000,000 to help American citizens to get back home.

 On return to the United States, he was posted to an engineer battalion at Washington Barracks, DC.
-Scoring high marks in his Garrison Officers' School examinations, he was promoted to 1st Lieutenant on 28 February 1915.
+Scoring high marks in his Garrison Officers' School examinations, he was promoted to first lieutenant on 28 February 1915.
 During the Punitive Expedition into Mexico in 1916, he was for a time depot manager at Columbus, New Mexico, the main logistical base of the expedition.
 Later, he joined the expedition in Mexico, working on roads and as a supply officer.

 Somervell returned to Washington Barracks to attend the Engineer School but his course was interrupted by the declaration of war by the United States on Germany on 6 April 1917.
 The course was abruptly terminated and Somervell, along with hundreds of other junior officers, was ordered to appear before an examination board that would determine his fitness for promotion.
 Following a favorable report from the board, Somervell was promoted to captain on 15 May 1917.
 He helped organize the 15th Engineers, a rail transport unit, at Pittsburgh, Pennsylvania.
 In July 1917 this became the first engineer regiment to be sent overseas, arriving in England in July 1917 and France later that month.
 The 15th Engineers worked on several construction projects, including a munitions dump at Mehun-sur-Yèvre and an advanced depot and regulating station at Is-sur-Tille.
 Somervell got his projects completed by working his men around the clock and deploying every available resource regardless of the cost.
-For his role, Somervell was awarded the Distinguished Service Medal.
+For his role, Somervell was awarded the Army Distinguished Service Medal (DSM), the citation for which reads:

 He was promoted to major on 15 August 1917 and lieutenant colonel on 1 October 1918.
 While visiting some friends at the 89th Division, he volunteered his services to its chief of staff, Colonel John C. H. Lee, who accepted him as a temporary replacement for his Assistant Chief of Staff, G-3, in charge of operations, who had been captured a few days before.
 For leading a three-man patrol to inspect damage to a bridge some 600 yd in front of American lines, Somervell was awarded the Distinguished Service Cross.
+The citation for the medal reads:

-He was one of only nine American officers, including Douglas MacArthur, Barnwell R. Legge, Sereno E. Brett or William J. Donovan, to have been awarded both the Distinguished Service Cross and the Distinguished Service Medal in the First World War.
+He was one of only nine American officers, including Douglas MacArthur, Barnwell R. Legge, Sereno E. Brett or William J. Donovan, to have been awarded both the DSC and the Army DSM in the First World War.
 A few days later Lee arranged for Somervell to be permanently assigned to the 89th Division as the G-4 Supply Officer.